Thousands of creative leaders manage their agencies with Workamajig.

 PMBOK is a great methodology for building the foundations of your project management framework.
 You can read more about it in our project management guide.

-Other methodologies you can consider include PRINCE2, Agile, Scrum, Critical Path Method (CPM) and Integrated Project Management (IPM).
+Other methodologies you can consider include PRINCE2, Agile, Scrum, Critical Path Method (CPM), and Integrated Project Management (IPM).

-There can't be a single framework for every project-type.
-Besides internal and external projects, you'll also have different processes for handling projects by size, industry, complexity, origin or client-type.
+There can't be a single framework for every project type.
+Besides internal and external projects, you'll also have different processes for handling projects by size, industry, complexity, origin, or client type.

 As we saw above, a simple project doesn't need extensive investment in upfront planning.
-In a complex one, however, planning will take centerstage.
+In a complex one, however, planning will take center stage.
 A project sponsored directly by the CEO gets more resources, and so on.

 Your goal should be to create a "parent" project framework that includes general guidelines for any project.
-From this, you can create "child" frameworks that borrow core elements from the parent, but include changes to fit specific requirements.
+From this, you can create "child" frameworks that borrow core elements from the parent but include changes to fit specific requirements.

 For example, a marketing agency might have something like this: